ASD-Blueprint/desktop.gov.au/docs/security/hybrid-security-risk-management-plan.md

 #### Risk overview

-A major outage occurs to the cloud services causing the inability to provide services to the Agency.
+A major outage occurs to the cloud services causing the inability to provide services to the Organisation.

 #### Assets affected